spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 - When the customer leaves the summary page, the payment is created on the side of Stripe App and Stripe.
 However, in the Back Office, there is a stale payment without an order.
 - To enable the customer to abort the payment process, you can cancel the Payment using the Glue API.

+#### Cancelling a Payment using Glue API

 The following request cancels the PaymentIntent on the Stripe side and shows a `canceled` PaymentIntent in the Stripe Dashboard.
+You can implement this in your application to enable the customer to cancel the payment process.

 <details>
   <summary>Cancel a Payment using Glue API</summary>